SummersRemote/xmlToJSON/README.md

   // Output options for both XML and JSON
   outputOptions: {
     prettyPrint: true,                // Enable pretty printing for both formats
-    indent: 2,                        // Number of spaces or string for indentation
+    indent: 3,                        // Number of spaces or string for indentation

     // JSON-specific options
     json: {
-      compact: false,                 // When true, empty arrays/objects are omitted
+      compact: true,                 // When true, empty arrays/objects are omitted
-      removeEmptyStrings: false       // When true, empty string values are omitted },
+      removeEmptyStrings: true       // When true, empty string values are omitted },

     // XML-specific options (reserved for future use)